First extragalactic measurement of the turbulence driving parameter: ALMA observations of the star-forming region N159E in the Large Magellanic Cloud: Analysis

 Based on the peak brightness temperature of $^{12}$CO $\sim 40\,\rm{K}$ in the region of interest as derived by \citetalias{2019ApJ...886...14F}, we use $T_{\mathrm{ex}} = T_{\mathrm{gas}} = (40\pm10)\,\rm{K}$, under the assumption of LTE.
 An alternative approach would be to use the $^{12}$CO main-beam brightness temperature ($T_{\mathrm{MB}}$) as an estimate of the excitation temperature, assuming $^{12}$CO is optically thick.
 However, \citetalias{2021MNRAS.500.1721M} find that this makes a negligible difference to the width of the normalized column density PDF (although the absolute values can change) -- which is the only relevant quantity in the context of our analysis -- as long as the inferred excitation temperatures are in the range $T_\mathrm{ex} \sim (10-70) \, \mathrm{K}$.

 The left panel of \autoref{fig:columndensitymap} shows the resulting H$_2$ column density map that we obtain for the analysis region under the LTE approximation.
-The mean column density in the region over all pixels with detections is $N_{0,\rm{LTE}} = (6.0 \pm 0.5)\times 10^{22}\,\rm{cm^{-2}}$, slightly higher than a typical ISM column density.
+The mean column density in the region over all pixels with detections is $N_{0,\rm{LTE}} = (6.0 \pm 0.5)\times 10^{22}\,\rm{cm^{-2}}$, higher by a factor of 10 than the median H$_2$ column density in young LMC GMCs \citep{2010MNRAS.406.2065H} but comparable to the H$_2$ column density in the LMC starburst region 30Doradus \citep{2013ApJ...774...73I}.
 The maximum column density reaches as high as $\sim 3\times10^{23}\,\rm{cm^{-2}}$, indicating the presence of dense cores in the region.
 We describe the analysis to extract the width of the column density PDF later in \autoref{s:hopkinsPDF}.